epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 Client applications should be able to efficiently synchronize their local databases with the server's database, even after long disconnected periods.
-For this reason, the API keeps a log of each update to every important object.
+For this reason, the API keeps a log of each update to every important object (that is: accounts, incoming transfers, outgoing transfers etc.).

 The log is a `PaginatedStream` of `LogEntry` objects.
-The stream contains all historical changes to all important objects belonging to a given currency holder.
+The stream contains all historical changes to all objects belonging to a given currency holder.

 Every updatable object in the API has a *"latestUpdateId"* field.
 Each time an object is updated, the object's "latestUpdateId" gets incremented, and a